 11. Think for yourself

-The most selling activity tends to occur when the stock market falls, and the most buying activity tends to occur when the market prices increase.
+The most selling activity tends to occur when the stock market falls, and the most buying activity tends to occur when market prices increase.
 Herd mentality is often described as anthropologic and natural in all of us.
-However, to be successful, investors we must resist the urge and make decisions about the direction of the markets based on data, not feelings or what other people say.
+However, to be successful investors, we must resist the urge and make decisions about the direction of the markets based on data, not on feelings or what other people say.

 12. Don’t be overconfident

 Skepticism is a healthy trait for an investor.
-When we convince ourselves that we’re right, we can be close-minded to contradictory information that might not support our conclusions (this is known as selection bias).
-While confidence is important to becoming successful and following a consistent investment strategy, it’s important to always be willing to consider relevant primary data with an open mind as it becomes available.
+When we convince ourselves that we’re right, we can be closed-minded to contradictory information that might not support our conclusions.
+This is known as selection bias.
+While confidence is important in order to become successful and follow a consistent investment strategy, it’s important to always be willing to consider relevant primary data with an open mind as it becomes available.

-Finally, we urge you to heed the words of Ray Dalio, famous investor and founder of Bridgewater, one of the world’s most successful hedge funds: “Hyperrealism is the best way to choose and achieve one’s dreams… Success is achieved by people who deeply understand reality and know how to use it to get what they want.”
+Finally, we urge you to heed the words of Ray Dalio, famous investor and founder of Bridgewater Associates, one of the world’s most successful hedge funds.
+Dalio said, “Hyperrealism is the best way to choose and achieve one’s dreams. . . .
+Success is achieved by people who deeply understand reality and know how to use it to get what they want.”
 The purpose of Market Realist is to help investors deeply understand reality, and we urge you to heed our investment principles in exploiting market truths.